Find Affordable College Courses

 33 Yearly Graduations

 SUNY Cortland comes in at #16 on our list of the most popular colleges offering bachelor's degrees in community health and preventive medicine.
 Each year, around 6,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 33 bachelor's degrees were handed out to community health and preventive medicine majors at SUNY Cortland.
-Around 39% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+During the most recent year for which we have data, 33 people received their bachelor's degree in community health and preventive medicine from SUNY Cortland.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 30 Yearly Graduations